Rescuers in India digging for 37 trapped in glacier flood

 The trapped workers were at the Dhauliganga plant, where on Sunday 12 workers were rescued from a separate tunnel.

-Pandey said Monday that 153 workers at the two plants were missing and at least 11 bodies were recovered.
+Pandey said Monday that 165 workers at the two plants, not including those trapped in the tunnel, were missing and at least 26 bodies were recovered.

 Those rescued Sunday were taken to a hospital, where they were recovering.